ldjennings/valet/report.typ

 ==== Usage
 Dependencies are managed through a `pyproject.toml` file.
 Create a virtual environment, then run `pip install .`.

-To run the main simulator, now enter the command `runsim`, as an entry point was
+To run the main simulator, now enter the command `runsim`, as an entry point was created by the config file.
+This is basic, as it only has the collision checking implemented, but you can maneuver and rotate it with the arrow and WASD keys respectively.

+To specify the configuration to collision check, use `--work` to specify   `diff`, `car`, or `trailer`.

 === Approach